Squash, Sweet Potato & Mandarin Soup blends healthy vegetables, orangey citrus notes and creamy, dairy-free coconut milk. Eye popping and luxurious.

 My good friend Nicky from Montreal emailed me a recipe she created last week and said “you have to try this – it turned out really good”.
 Nic, being a wing-it cook, did not actually give me a recipe, but she did list the ingredients she used – or most of them.
 Anyway, I played around with proportions and came up with a recipe which my husband agrees is delicious.

-Despite the fact that it has no cream – in fact it’s dairy free – the soup feels rich and silky.
+Despite the fact that it’s dairy free, the soup feels rich and silky.
 The mandarin adds a hint of tropical flare that balances beautifully with the coconut milk.
-And the orange colour is gorgeous (I’m obsessed with colours on a plate).
-I garnished the soup with roasted pecan pieces (great texture and flavour), but lots of other garnishes would work as well such as cilantro, grated apple, chopped roasted cashews or pistachios to name a few.
+And the orange colour is gorgeous.
+I’m obsessed with colours on a plate.
+I garnished the soup with roasted pecan pieces for added texture and flavor, but lots of other garnishes would work as well such as cilantro, grated apple, chopped roasted cashews or pistachios.

 The recipe includes sweet potato, butternut squash, mandarin (zest and juice), fresh ginger, onion, broth, garlic, coconut milk and some optional seasonings.
 I used sriracha for a bit of heat and a pinch of nutmeg.
 Needless to say, you can tailor this to your tastes – see below.